rodneyshupe/Cookbook/Recipes/Desserts/LemonPotDeCreme.rst

    strain through a fine sieve.
 5. Allow to rest for 20 minutes so the bubbles will dissipate.
 Pre-heat your sous-vide bath to 175F
-6. Skim any foam from the surface and divide the mixture among 6 sealable 4oz Mason jars.
+6. Skim any foam from the surface and divide the mixture among 6 sealable 4 ounce Mason jars.
 Cook sous vide for 1 hour
 7. Remove the jars and place in an ice bath to chill.